 - Substantive issues: any new ideas or questions you may have; questions, problems, suggestions from my comments. - Transitions: if you see this mark -- T -- in your text, between paragraphs or sentences, I'm asking you to make clearer connections between ideas.
 Make an outline of your paper so you can see the structure of the argument; reorganize if necessary; tell the reader what the connections are. - Fix the prose: Two general approaches are often helpful in revising prose.
 One is to read sentences out loud -- would you say this?
 Another is to retype your text -- surprisingly, this works.
-More specifically, in your essaysyou will find copy editing marks for two kinds of issues. - 1.
-Style (word choice or general wordiness). - 2.
-Grammar (verb tense, idiom, articles, agreement). - Introductions (and titles). - Conclusions (and last sentences). - o spend some extra time on the sentence which ends your essay; like titles, concluding sentences have an impact disproportionate to their relative size.
+More specifically, in your essays you will find copy editing marks for two kinds of issues. - 1.
+Style (word choice or general wordiness).
+See the handout "Paramedic Method" on MIT Server. - 2.
+Grammar (verb tense, idiom, articles, agreement). - Introductions (and titles).
+See below for some examples (based on texts from another syllabus, I'm afraid). - Conclusions (and last sentences).
+See below. - spend some extra time on the sentence which ends your essay; like titles, concluding sentences have an impact disproportionate to their relative size.

-Sample introduction with title # 1 (not good)
+Sample introduction with title # 1 (not so good)